Skip to main content

 BacktraderDeveloper-tradersFull open-source control, Python integration

 Your choice comes down to your experience and goals.
 If you're just starting out, TradingView will help you learn the concepts fastest.
-If your focus is squarely on forex automation, MetaTrader's ecosystem is unmatched.
-For serious algorithmic development where you want to code in a language like Python, diving into QuantConnect or Backtrader will offer the most power and flexibility down the road.
+If your focus is forex automation, MetaTrader's ecosystem is unmatched.
+For serious algorithmic development in Python, QuantConnect or Backtrader offer the most power and flexibility.

-A Note on Enhancing Your TradingView Workflow: If TradingView is your platform of choice but writing Pine Script is slowing you down, consider a dedicated generator.
-For instance, Pineify is built specifically to bridge that gap.
-It provides a visual editor and an AI coding agent that understands TradingView's environment, helping you translate ideas into error-free indicators, strategies, and screeners much faster, which you can then backtest directly in TradingView.
-Understanding key Pine Script concepts is crucial, and you can deepen your knowledge with resources like our Pine Script TADMI: A Comprehensive Guide.
+A Note on Enhancing Your TradingView Workflow: If TradingView is your platform but writing Pine Script slows you down, consider a dedicated generator.
+Pineify provides a visual editor and an AI coding agent that understands TradingView's environment, helping you translate ideas into error-free indicators, strategies, and screeners faster, which you can then backtest directly in TradingView.
+Understanding key Pine Script concepts is crucial, and resources like our Pine Script TADMI Guide can deepen your knowledge.

 Pineify Website

-The right tool doesn’t just test your strategy—it helps you understand why it works or fails.
-Start with one that matches your current skill level; you can always graduate to more advanced platforms as your needs evolve.
+The right tool doesn't just test your strategy—it helps you understand why it works or fails.
+Start with one that matches your current skill level; you can always graduate to more advanced platforms.

-Avoid These Hidden Traps That Skew Your Backtesting Results
+Avoid These Hidden Traps That Skew Your Results

 Tailoring Too Much to the Past (Overfitting) Imagine adjusting a suit so perfectly to a mannequin that it fits no real person.
 That's overfitting.
-It happens when you tweak your strategy's rules endlessly to fit every bump and wiggle in old market data.
+It happens when you tweak your strategy's rules endlessly to fit every bump in old market data.
 The result looks amazing on paper but fails with new data.
+I've made this mistake myself—spent two weeks optimizing a mean reversion strategy on BTC/USD that looked incredible, then watched it lose 12% in its first month live.
 The fix?
-Keep your strategy rules simpler, and crucially, always save a chunk of historical data that you never use during development to serve as a final reality check.
+Keep your strategy rules simpler, and always save a chunk of historical data you never use during development to serve as a final reality check.

-Only Counting the Winners (Survivorship Bias) If you test a stock-picking strategy using only today's successful companies, you're ignoring all the ones that failed and went away.
+Only Counting the Winners (Survivorship Bias) If you test a stock-picking strategy using only today's successful companies, you're ignoring all the ones that failed and disappeared.
 This paints a far too rosy picture.
 It's like judging a coach's skill by only looking at players who made it to the pros.
-For an honest test, you need data that includes every stock that was around during your test period—the losers that disappeared and all.
+For an honest test, you need data that includes every stock that was around during your test period—the losers and all.

 Forgetting the Friction (Ignoring Costs) In the real world, trading isn't free.
-Commissions, the bid-ask spread, and slippage (the difference between your expected price and your fill price) are all real costs.
+Commissions, the bid-ask spread, and slippage are all real costs.
 A strategy that turns a profit in a frictionless backtest can be a big loser once these are factored in.
+For TradingView backtesting, I'd caution against relying on the default settings without adjusting for slippage.
 Always subtract realistic costs, especially if you're trading often, where small costs add up fast.

 Searching Until You Find Something (Multiple Testing) If you test enough different rules and parameters against historical data, you're bound to find a combination that looks profitable purely by random chance.
 It's like flipping a coin 100 times and only telling people about the stretch where it landed heads five times in a row.
 Be honest about how many variations you tried.
-The best practice is to use that reserved "out-of-sample" data we talked about to see if your great find holds up.
+The best practice is to use that reserved out-of-sample data to see if your great find holds up.

 Here's a quick table to summarize the pitfalls and the core fix for each: